-They might take different forms, cause nature to do something a bit peculiar or leave traces to alert their presence.
+They might take different forms, cause nature to do something weird or leave traces to alert their presence.
 This serves to create a sense of mystery and wherever there’s mystery, there’s always room for fear.

-In The Blair Witch Project (1999), a great example of American folk horror, the witch never makes a single appearance in the film.
+In The Blair Witch Project (1999), a great example of American Folk horror, the witch never makes a single appearance in the film.
 Instead, her presence is inferred by reported sightings, creepy humanoid stick figures and piles of stones left outside the tents of the documentary film makers.

 Films to watch apart from ‘The Unholy Trilogy’:

-Kill List (2011)
+- Kill List (2011)

-A Field in England (2013)
+- A Field in England (2013)

-For Those in Peril (2013)
+- For Those in Peril (2013)

-The Witch (2015)
+- The Witch (2015)

-The Field Guide to Evil (2018)
+- The Field Guide to Evil (2018)

-Where do you think folk horror ends and other genres begin e.g.: Gothic horror?
+Now over to you.
+Where do you think Folk horror ends and other genres begin e.g. Gothic horror?
 Do you disagree with anything I’ve said or have more points to add to the list?